 Workout included▼

-Workout included (the other side)▼
+Workout included (the downside)▼

-Particle distribution can be an issue▼
+Particle distribution sometimes an issue▼

 Stepped adjustment on many models▼